Kapalbhati Pranayama

 How do you practice Kapalbhati?

 Kapalbhati pranayam is similar to Bhastrika Pranayama.
 In Bhastrika, equal pressure is exerted on Rechaka (inhalation) and Pooraka (exhalation), while in Kapal Bhati, vigorous exhalation is given full attention.
-Kapal bhati Pranayam is done in this sequence: –
+Kapal Bhati Pranayam is done in this sequence: –

 - For spiritual growth, resolve in the mind that all impurities and disorders are eradicated from the body during exhalation.